-For safety reasons, the Treasurer's Office, Assessor's Office and Auditor's Office need their reception offices fitted with safety glass windows that separate employees from the public.
+For safety reasons, the Treasurer's Office and the Auditor's Office both need their reception offices fitted with safety glass windows that separate employees from the public.
 Both offices have long counters stretching across the room which provides several work stations where customers' needs are addressed.